Application Requirements & Timelines

 Register with LSAC and decide when you will take the LSAT (Offered annually in June, October, December, and February).
-ONU Law accepts June 2014 scores for Fall 2014 applicants.
+ONU Law accepts June 2017scores for Fall 2017applicants.

 Register with the Credential Assembly Services (CAS).
 The CAS will compile all LSAT scores, transcripts, and letters of recommendation and send them to ONU Law as a complete report.